mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/21/Day-123/">May 21, 2017</a></small></div>
-<p><strong>Comey believes that Donald Trump was trying to influence his judgment on the Russia probe</strong>.
+<p><strong>Comey believes that Donald Trump was trying to influence his judgment on the <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 He initially thought he could teach Trump and the White House what was appropriate during their communications, despite noting that the new President was not following normal protocols during their interactions. (<a href="http://www.cnn.com/2017/05/19/politics/james-comey-trump-influence/">CNN</a>)</p>